sagold/json-query/README.md

 ### query.get

-If you only require values or pointers, use `query.get(data:object|array, query:string, type:TYPE = "all")` to receive an Array or Object as result:
+If you only require values or pointers, use `query.get(data:object|array, query:string, type:TYPE = "all")` to receive an Array or Object as result

 ```js
 // default: query.get.VALUES